How to Install OpenJDK 21 on Ubuntu

-OpenJDK 21 is the latest Long-Term Support release of the free, open-source Java Development Kit.
+OpenJDK 21 is a Long-Term Support release of the free, open-source Java Development Kit.
 This version brings virtual threads, pattern matching for switch expressions, and record patterns to production environments.
-Released in September 2023 with community support extending through at least September 2031, OpenJDK 21 represents a significant step forward for Java development.
-By the end of this guide, you will have OpenJDK 21 installed on Ubuntu using the default APT repository, with the ability to verify your installation, manage multiple Java versions, and configure your development environment.
+Released in September 2023, OpenJDK 21 receives community support through at least September 2031 and has proven itself in production deployments across enterprise environments.
+This guide covers two installation methods: Ubuntu default repositories for simplicity, and Eclipse Temurin for enterprise-quality builds with faster security updates.
+By the end of this guide, you will have OpenJDK 21 installed on Ubuntu with the ability to manage multiple Java versions and verify your installation.

 Compare OpenJDK LTS Releases for Ubuntu